J. M. Andrews: Family life

-Andrews was born in Comber, County Down, Ireland in 1871, the eldest child in the family of four sons and one daughter of Thomas Andrews, flax spinner, and his wife Eliza Pirrie, a sister of Viscount Pirrie, chairman of Harland and Wolff shipbuilders.
+Andrews was born in Comber, County Down, Ireland in 1871, the eldest child in the family of four sons and one daughter of Thomas Andrews (1843–1916), a wealthy flax spinning mills owner, chairman of the Belfast & County Down Railway Company, appointed Privy Counsellor [Ireland] in 1903 and Deputy Lieutenant and High Sheriff in 1912, and his wife Eliza Pirrie, a sister of Viscount Pirrie, chairman of Harland and Wolff shipbuilders.

 He was educated at the Royal Belfast Academical Institution.
 In business, Andrews was a landowner, a director of his family linen-bleaching company and of the Belfast Ropeworks.
 His younger brother, Thomas Andrews, who died in the 1912 sinking of the RMS Titanic, was managing director of the Harland and Wolff shipyard in Belfast; another brother, Sir James Andrews, 1st Baronet, was Lord Chief Justice of Northern Ireland.

 In 1902 he married Jessie (died 1950), eldest daughter of Bolton stockbroker Joseph Ormrod at Rivington Unitarian Chapel, Rivington, near Chorley, Lancashire, England.
 They had one son and two daughters.
 His younger brother, Sir James, married Jessie's sister.